Sacred Flowers

 Dahlia Sacred Flower Meaning in the Bible

-Dahlia: Sacred Flower Meaning in the Bible
+Dahlia: Sacred Flower Meaning from the Bible

 Dahlia comes from the Hebrew word “Daylah” meaning flowering branch.
 This is another spelling for the name Dalila, the Philistine woman who convinced Samson to cut his hair, thus depriving him of his incredible strength.
 Dahlia flower meanings are dignity and elegance.
 They also mean forever thine.

 Dahlias traditionally have medicinal uses.
 For example, the Aztecs used dahlias as a treatment for epilepsy.
 Additionally, Europeans used the dahlia as a source of food in 1840.
 This was because disease destroyed the French potato crop.

 In terms of name origin, the dahlia is named after Swedish 18th-century botanist Anders Dahl.
 In regards to popularity, dahlias are often grown for flower shows.
 Dahlias come in many colors.
 These colors include include pink, peach and red.
 Cool colors include lavender and white.
 Warm colors include yellow and orange.
 Learn more about Flower Color Meanings.